Workshop of Ideas in Neuroscience

 • Urszula Wlodkowska (Nencki Institute)

-Participation fee is EUR 380.
+Participation fee is EUR 350 (we offer fee waivers).
 You can find the application form HERE.

 Application deadline: April 2nd.